neelkamath/spacy-server/README.md

 ### Generating an SDK

 You can generate a wrapper for the HTTP API using [OpenAPI Generator](https://openapi-generator.tech/) on the file `https://raw.githubusercontent.com/neelkamath/spacy-server/master/docs/openapi.yaml`.

-For advanced use cases, please see the [OpenAPI Generator documentation](https://openapi-generator.tech/).

 ## [Usage](https://neelkamath.gitlab.io/spacy-server/)